WHU-CS/HNIP/README.md

 $ python main.py -c config/xx.ini
 `

+## Requirements
+The implemetation of HNIP is tested under Python 3.7, with the following packages installed:

 ## Input
 Your input graph data should be a **txt** file and be under **GraphData folder**